 Condolences to Family of Soldier Killed in Ottawa

 The Canadian and union flags at head office of Local 793 of the International Union of Operating Engineers were at half mast on October 23 in respect of Corporal Nathan Cirillo who was fatally shot in Ottawa.
 Following is a message from Local 793 Business Manager Mike Gallagher.
-As business manager of Local 793 of the […]
+As business manager of Local 793 of the International Union of Operating Engineers, I would like to express my condolences to the family of Corporal Nathan Cirillo who was tragically gunned down at the National War Memorial near Parliament Hill in Ottawa on […]

 The Canadian and union flags at head office of Local 793 of the International Union of Operating Engineers were at half mast on October 23 in respect of Corporal Nathan Cirillo who was fatally shot in Ottawa.